Prison Journalism Navigator

 222: A code for emergency.

 602: The form document number to file a complaint against a CO.
-Part of an inmate grievance procedure to appeal any action by the California Department of Corrections and Rehabilitation (CDCR) and any of its employees.
+Part of a grievance procedure to appeal any action by the California Department of Corrections and Rehabilitation (CDCR) and any of its employees.
 It used to be possible to file a group 602 similar to a class action civil suit.
 Use example: “I’m gonna 602 that mother for taking my charger.”
+See usage example here.

 812: Mental health